YuzhongHuangCS/basil-ts/docs/list-of-models.md

 Implemented with `ets(des_ts, 'AAN', damped=TRUE)`

 Holt's linear trend method with damped trend / exponential smoothing with damped linear trend / ETS(A,Ad,N) model on de-seasoned data.
 The seasonal components are re-added to the model forecast.
 M4-f6 benchmark model

+### DS-RW

+De-seasoned random walk

+Implemented with `forecast::rwf(ds_ts)`

+This is a random walk on de-seasoned data, with any seasonal components re-added to the RW forecast.
+M4-f3 benchmark model.

+### DS-SES

+De-seasoned simple exponential smoothing / ETS(A,N,N)

+Implemented with `ets(des_ts, 'ANN')`

+Simple exponential smooting / ETS(A,N,N) model on de-seasoned data.
+The seasonal components are re-added to the model forecast.
+M4-f4 benchmark model

 ### ETS